drbr/bid-euchre/README.md

 mode on port 5000.
 To get changes to propagate to port 5000, you must run `yarn build` in the `frontend` directory.

+### Local game

+Navigate to http://localhost:3000/localGame to interact with a frontend-only version of the game.
+The Local Game hydrates the game state from one of several pre-stored game snapshots (in `LocalGameStates.tsx`) and displays a second row of cards that allow you to play as the user whose turn it currently is.
+This allows us to test out UI for any part of the game without having to play the game up to that point.

 ## Unit tests

 The frontend codebase has a few unit tests.
 Run them as follows: